 To deal with bad people, you don't need to lower yourself to being a bad person, too.

 If you are committed to seeking justice, then we suggest you go to a Bangkok firm like Verisec, Ltd. (previously Quantico, Ltd., and headed by the former Managing Director of the Bangkok branch of the multinational firm Pinkerton Consulting and Investigative Services), at www.VerisecLtd.com and talk with its Managing Director, Mr. Rusty Lerner, who we've known since 1995.
 In Bangkok, they are located at All Seasons Place (on Wireless Road near major embassies), but of course make an appointment in advance.

 We will not help copycats, ripoff artists or the like, nor do we circulate in those kinds of peer groups / reference groups.
 We honor entrepreneurs and institutions which honor creative people, work hard for what they've got, and care about others.
 We don't "steal" from them.

 It is the kind of people we are in this generation, and the kinds of customers we choose to work for.
 We've seen many of these kinds of people in the world in our time... and we choose the good side of life to live, and steer away from the worst sides.
 We can help you find out about the good, the bad, and the ugly -- working to help the good side, or the victim and especially the potential victim.
 We've seen so much more than most people, and goodness knows there are so many people who need our experience, skills and services.

 In general, there are many things we will not get involved with in any way in Thailand.
-However, we also suggest that you not pursue some kinds of matters using someone else, either, unless you really know what you are doing and have the necessary connections.
+However, we also suggest that you not pursue some kinds of matters using someone else, either.

 Some people try to get even, often out of their own sheer ego mania, including lowering themselves to the same level as another (two wrongs don't make a right; it just makes you wrong, too).